syncfusion-content/uwp-docs/uwp/SfDockingManager/Dealing-with-Windows.md

 ## Customizing Active Docking Window

-Active docking window can be customized using the property `DockWindowActiveForeground`, `DockWindowActiveBackground` with the desired brush values respectively.
+Active docking window can be customized using the property `DockWindowActiveForeground`, `DockWindowActiveBackground` with desired brush values.

 {% tabs %}